-RNASeq data provided by the Broad Institute was used in the annotation.
-This comprised a mixture of single and paired end data from samples including: a pool of 10 tissues, eye, liver, larvae, muscle, brain, skin, heart, embryo, testis and kidney.
+RNA-Seq data provided by Washington University was used in the annotation.
 The available reads were aligned to the genome using BWA.
-The Ensembl RNASeq pipeline was used to process the BWA alignments and create further split read alignments using Exonerate.
+The Ensembl RNA-Seq pipeline was used to process the BWA alignments and create further split read alignments using Exonerate.

-The split reads and the processed BWA alignments were combined to produce 194,131 transcript models in total.
-The predicted open reading frames were compared to UniProt using WU-BLAST.
+The split reads and the processed BWA alignments were combined.
+The predicted open reading frames were compared to Uniprot Protein Existence (PE) classification level 1 and 2 proteins using WU-BLAST.
 Models with poorly scoring or no BLAST alignments were split into a seperate class.